June 26, 27 & 28, 2015

 - Woodworking: Original functional or non-functional work that is hand-tooled, machine worked, turned, or carved primarily from wood by the artist.
-Painted and/or wood assemblages when the artist does not make the primary piece should be entered in 3D Mixed Media.
+Painted and/or wood assemblages, which are primary pieces not created by the artist, should be entered in 3D Mixed Media.

 NO BUY/SELL, IMPORTED, OR PRODUCTION WORK IS PERMITTED.

 |Applications due||Feb.
 27, 2015 at 5:00 p.m.
 PT (Note later date this year)|

 |Jury results emailed to artists||March 20, 2015|

 |Early bird booth fee discount deadline||March 31, 2015 at 5:00 p.m., PT|